MicrosoftDocs/customer-voice/cv-docs/developer/entity-reference.md

 # Entity Reference for Dynamics 365 Customer Voice

-Use this reference to understand the available operations that can be performed on specific entities, the default attributes of each entity and the relationship between entities.
+Use this reference to understand the available operations that can be performed on specific entities, the default attributes of each entity, and the relationship between entities.

 Following is a simplified version of the entity relationship diagram of Dynamics 365 Customer Voice entities.
 You can generate a detailed entity relationship diagram of  Dynamics 365 Customer Voice entities using the [Metadata Diagram tool](https://code.msdn.microsoft.com/Sample-of-generating-a0ba0e47).
 To do this, you will just have to mention the entity logical names as parameters while executing the sample.
 More information: [Use metadata to generate entity diagrams](/dynamics365/customer-engagement/developer/use-metadata-generate-entity-diagrams).